nazy67/managing_terraform_state_file/README.md

 # Managing terraform state file.
 Terraform state commands.

-Terraform has lots of commands which you want to be familiar with if you want to use Terraform, and detailed descrition is given in the next link [alphabetical list of commands](https://www.terraform.io/docs/cli/commands/import.html)
+Terraform has lots of commands which you want to be familiar with if you want to use Terraform, and detailed description is given in the next link [alphabetical list of commands](https://www.terraform.io/docs/cli/commands/import.html)

 But when you work with Terraform state file there's a specific list of subcommands that you can see after running `terraform state` command that you can use with terraform state: